Detailed Methodology

 Eroding Purchasing Power

-Illustration of how much purchasing power fell from particular points in time.
-Since 2005 purchasing power of a Dollar fell to 60%
+Illustration of the reduction in purchasing power.
+Since 2005 purchasing power of a Dollar fell by 40% to 60% of it's original value.

 Tale of US Inflation vs. assets